The French social security system is basically a number of statutory schemes:

 For more information: http://www.securite-sociale.fr/L-organisation-de-la-Securite-sociale?type=part

-The general scheme is managed by a network of local, regional and national institutions organised by risk and administered by representatives of employers and employees under the supervision of the different ministries with responsibility for social security (the Ministry of Labour issues, the Ministry of Women's Health and Rights and the Ministry of Finance and Public Accounts).
+The general scheme is managed by a network of local, regional and national institutions organized by risk and administered by representatives of employers and employees under the supervision of the different ministries with responsibility for social security (the Ministry of Labor issues, the Ministry of Women's Health and Rights and the Ministry of Finance and Public Accounts).

 Persons subject to the compulsory health insurance scheme who are not treated as residents of France for income tax purposes are liable to employees' health insurance contributions at the 5.5% rate applicable before 1st January 1998.

-Persons in receipt of a retirement pension who are not treated as residents of France for tax purposes but subject to a compulsory health insurance scheme are liable to taxes on their compulsory supplementary pension and voluntary supplementary pension (3.2% and 4.2% respectively under the general scheme).
+Persons in receipt of a retirement pension who are not treated as residents of France for tax purposes but subject to a compulsory health insurance scheme are liable to a 3.20% tax on their basic pension and a 4.20% tax on their compulsory and voluntary supplementary pensions under the general scheme.

 There is also an unemployment insurance scheme, which covers all employees subject to the general and agricultural schemes.